Aquascaping Like a Pro: 8 Beautiful Design Styles You Need to See

 8. Nano Aquascaping

 Nano aquascaping involves creating intricate and detailed aquascapes in small tanks, typically under 20 gallons.
-This style has gained popularity due to its affordability and the challenge of creating a balanced, beautiful design in a limited space.
+This style has gained popularity because it is affordable.
+It also presents the challenge of creating a balanced, beautiful design in a limited space.

 Key Features: